 V2572.
 MISRA.
 Value of the expression should not be converted to the different essential type or the narrower essential type.

-This diagnostic rule applies only to code written in C. The C language allows much freedom in casting between arithmetic types, but it can also lead to hidden problems such as loss of sign, value, or precision.
+The C language allows much flexibility in conversion between arithmetic types, but it can also lead to hidden problems such as loss of sign, loss value, or loss of precision.

-Following the essential type model can help to avoid many of the non-obvious issues mentioned above by assigning values of the same essential type to variables.
-Within this model, you are allowed to assign a value of a narrower essential type to a variable of a wider type.
+Using the essential type model can help avoid many non-obvious issues mentioned above by assigning values of the same essential type to variables.
+Within this model, a variable of a wider type can be assigned a value of a narrower essential type.
 Implicit conversions between different essential types are forbidden.

 Exceptions:

-• A non-negative constant expression of an essential signed type can be assigned to an object of an essential unsigned type if its value can be represented by this type.
+essential signedtype can be assigned to a variable of theessential unsignedtype if its value can be represented by this type. - The

 typedef enum ENUM {ONE} ENUM;